Swami Maheshwarananda: Teachings

 The main points of Maheshwarananda's teachings are physical, mental, social and spiritual health; respect for life; tolerance for all religions, cultures and nationalities; world peace; protection of human rights and values; protection of the environment and preservation of nature; selfless service, and care and love for all living things.
 According to his teachings, the realisation of these fundamental principles of life will lead man to spiritual development, self-realisation, and realisation of God.
-Yoga is not a part of any religion, but all religions are part of Yoga, because Yoga is universal.
-Yoga is a religion in terms of relation between individual and cosmic self, that is God.
-It is not a religion in terms of today's understanding of the word religion.
-Yoga is a Universal principle which balances entire Universe, the space and the consciousness.
-There is only one religion, humanity.
-One should not change religion, but become a better Christian, a better Muslim.... a better human according to their religion.
-Helping hands are worth more than praying hands.
-We can help the world peace by limiting our needs, reduce the use of plastics, become vegetarians and avoid drugs, especially alcohol, which can be considered as a devil in the form of liquid.
-Peace begins within one's own heart and charity within one's own home.
+According to him, Yoga is not a part of any religion, but all religions are part of Yoga, because Yoga is universal.
+Furthermore, he teaches Yoga is a religion in terms of relation between individual and cosmic self, that is, God.

 "Yoga in Daily Life, the System" is a holistic and comprehensive system concerning body, mind, consciousness and soul.
-The system can't be described only as a religion or only as exercise.
-Yogic exercises are so called psychosomatic movements which can be adapted to any individual.
-The exercises have very old origin coming from ancient yogic scriptures.
+The system combines religion and exercise, with yogic exercises ("psychosomatic movements") adapted to the individual.
 The system was developed with doctors, therapists and psychologists and is designed as a complete system in the yoga tradition, including all the main yoga paths: